Just because testicular cancer is one of the less common cancers, doesn't mean we should pay no attention to it.

-But while mammograms and cervical screenings help identify common tumours in women, testicular cancer has no national screening programme, making it all the more important that men get a handle on what is normal for them.
+While mammograms and cervical screenings help identify common tumours in women, testicular cancer has no national screening programme, making it all the more important that men know what is normal for them, to be able to spot when something isn't.

 Testicular cancer signs and symptoms